-- The purpose of the Background Processor is to manage the storage of clinical images at the time of capture to ensure that they are archived onto secondary storage (the Optical Jukebox). - The Image files are aged or purged from the primary storage (the file server cache) after a period of disuse.
-This period of time is site configurable. - The Image files that have been purged off of the primary storage are restored to the magnetic file server cache when they are requested by VistA Imaging workstation activity. - The purpose of this automatic file migration between servers is to provide a cost-effective mechanism to accelerate access to clinical images while insuring long-term availability.
+- The purpose of the Background Processor is to manage the storage of clinical images at the time of capture to ensure that they are archived into a Tier 2 system. - The Image files are aged or purged from Tier 1 storage after a period of disuse.
+This period of time is site configurable. - The Image files that have been purged off of Tier 1 are restored to Tier 1 when they are requested by VistA Imaging workstation activity. - The purpose of this automatic file migration between servers is to provide a cost-effective mechanism to accelerate access to clinical images while insuring long-term availability.